michiard/CLOUDS-LAB/pig-lab/README.md

 # Hadoop Pig Laboratory

 This laboratory is dedicated to Hadoop Pig and consists of a series of exercises that somewhat mimic those in the MapReduce laboratory.
 Besides getting familiar with Pig Latin and writing scripts to analyze data, the goal of this laboratory is to relate the design of Pig scripts to their underlying implementation in MapReduce.
+This means that students should inspect what the Pig compiler generates, for example using the ```explain``` command, and reason about Job performance by inspecting Hadoop logs and statistics.

 ## Additional documentation for the laboratory: